How can I integrate with EasyRoutes?

 Learn how EasyRoutes for Shopify provides full native integration with your Shopify store and how we work with your orders and apps here.

-You can integrate with EasyRoutes directly through our Routes and Webhooks API.
+You can integrate with EasyRoutes directly via our Routes and Webhooks API.
 This integration is compatible with both EasyRoutes for Shopify and EasyRoutes for Web, providing flexibility regardless of your platform choice.
-You can learn more about how to:

-• Start using our API with our API Getting Started Guide
+• Start using our API by reviewing our API Getting Started Guide.

-• Use our Webhooks API to react to real-time changes in routes and stops for integrations or connect with Zapier to integrate with no-code workflows
+• Use our Webhooks API to react to real-time changes in routes and stops for integrations.

-In general, EasyRoutes is deeply integrated with your Shopify setup, many use cases where you are looking for API access can be enabled through working with Shopify's API directly, or with EasyRoutes own functionality or API.
+In general, EasyRoutes for Shopify is deeply integrated with your Shopify setup, and many use cases can be implemented by working with Shopify's API directly.
+Each of the integration scenarios described in this section apply specifically to users of EasyRoutes for Shopify.

-Access route or stop data for reporting and third-party apps
+Access route or stop data for reporting and third-party app usage

-With access to our EasyRoutes Routes API, you can also access route or stop data directly.
-You also can export route or stop data by CSV or copy this data to your clipboard using our export functionality.
+Route or stop data can also be exported to CSV (or copied to the clipboard) using our export functionality.
 Learn more here: How do I export a route?

 Sync metadata or attributes back into a Shopify order

-Add a scheduled delivery date to my order
+Add a scheduled delivery date or time window to orders

-EasyRoutes includes a setting that can be enabled to show the delivery date collected via the most popular date scheduling apps in the Shopify App Store.
+EasyRoutes includes a setting that can be enabled to show the delivery date and/or time window collected via the most popular date scheduling apps in the Shopify App Store, or included on CSV or API imports.
 You can also write these values directly into an order with a supported format.
-Learn more.
+Learn more in the support articles for delivery dates and time windows.

 These events generally map to the "Delivery Status" filter in your Shopify admin for Shopify orders on the Orders page: